kunallad54/BL-Address-Book-System/README.md

 10. Ability to get number of contact persons i.e. count by City or State
     - Search Result will show count by city and by state

+11. Ability to sort the entries in the address book alphabetically by Person’s name